NickelTing/BlazorBlazingPizza/README.md

 # Overview
-A Pizza Order Management website which uses Blazor C# for learning purposes.
+A Pizza Order Management website which is developed using Blazor C#.

 # Contributing